 Jenkins master/slave architecture is used for distributed build environments, where the workload of building projects is distributed to multiple agent nodes, and we can use different environments for each build.

-In the Jenkins 'master/slave' architecture, a master represents itself as a basic Jenkins installation, and handles all tasks for build system.
-Jenkins master node will be used for scheduling jobs, monitoring slave nodes, dispatching builds to slave nodes, recording and representing the build result, and also executing build jobs directly.
+In the Jenkins 'master/slave' architecture, a master represents itself as a basic Jenkins installation and handles all tasks for the build system.
+The Jenkins master node will be used for scheduling jobs, monitoring slave nodes, dispatching builds to slave nodes, record and representing the build result, and execute build jobs directly.

-The Jenkins slave nodes set up for offload build projects from the master, and it's required an establish connection between the master and slaves.
-Jenkins slave nodes can run on a variety operating systems like Windows and Linux, and there is no need to install full Jenkins packages on it.
+The Jenkins slave nodes set up for offload build projects from the master, and it's required an established connection between the master and slaves.
+Jenkins slave nodes can run on various operating systems like Windows and Linux, and there is no need to install full Jenkins packages on it.

-In this tutorial, we will learn how to set up Jenkins master-slave architecture using the latest Ubuntu version Ubuntu 18.04 LTS.
-We will learn to set up the Jenkins master server, and then add other Ubuntu nodes as a Jenkins slaves.
+This tutorial will teach us how to set up Jenkins master-slave architecture using the latest Ubuntu version.
+We will learn to set up the Jenkins master server and add other Ubuntu nodes as Jenkins slaves.

 - master - 10.0.15.10